irontec/ivozprovider/doc/sphinx/administration_portal/brand/settings/notification_templates.rst

     Subject
         Subject of the email to be sent.
 You can include Substitution variables here.

+    Body type
+        Body of the mail can be both plaintext or html.

     Body
-        HTML Body of the email to be sent.
+        Body of the email to be sent.
 You can include Substitution variables here.

 .. hint:: There is no need to create all content languages.
 If custom notification has some languages not defined the
         default contents will be used for that notification type.